foogunlana/interview/fsdev2020.md

 - Use 2 separate routes: / for home page and /search for search results
 - Achieve no less than 90% unit test coverage
 - Provide a `.gitlab-ci.yml` to run the tests and build the container on the [pipeline](https://docs.gitlab.com/ee/ci/yaml/) using [shared runners](https://docs.gitlab.com/ee/ci/runners/)
-- Be able to run tests, migrations & the dev server with a simple command - hint: `npm run ...`
+- Be able to run tests, migrations & the dev server, each with a simple command - hint: `npm run ...`

 ![Example table](/../master/search.png?raw=true "Wireframes")